mindspore-ai/mindrlhf/README.md

 * Stage 2: Reward model training.
 * Stage 3: Reinforcement learning training.

-MindRLHF integrates the rich model library of the [MindFormers](https://github.com/mindspore-lab/mindformers), providing fine-tuning processes for basic models such as Pangu-Alpha (2.6B, 13B) and GPT-2.
+MindRLHF integrates the rich model library of the [MindFormers](https://github.com/mindspore-lab/mindformers), providing fine-tuning processes for basic models such as GPT-2.

 Fully inheriting the parallel interface of MindSpore, MindRLHF can easily deploy models to the training cluster with just one click, enabling training and inference of large models.